chenxi-yang/chenxi-yang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Chenxi Yang, a Ph.D. student in the Trishul group at the University of Texas at Austin.
 I am fortunate to be advised by <a href="http://www.cs.utexas.edu/~swarat/" style="text-decoration: none">Prof. Swarat Chaudhuri</a>.
 My research interests span the areas of formal methods and machine learning.
-I am working on provably safe learning, trustworthy AI, and neurosymbolic learning.
+I am working on AI for systems, provably safe learning, trustworthy AI, and neurosymbolic learning.

 Prior to joining the Trishul Group, I spent one year working with <a href="https://www.cs.utexas.edu/~lili/" style="text-decoration: none">Prof. Lili Qiu</a>.
    <!-- [Prof. Lili Qiu](https://www.cs.utexas.edu/~lili/).  -->